lingxiaozhou/Aggregated-Hawkes-Processes/code/README.md

 * simulation_plots.R: reproduce all the figures in section 4
 * simulationSource: function that sources all the necessary functions
 * update_simulation: function that updates variables in the MCMC
+* 11_sim.R: code for running one simulation for tempral case
+* 21_sim.R: code for running one simulation for spatio-temporal case
+* 31_sim.R: code for running one simulation for multiple spatio-temporal case
+* 12_sim.sh, 22_sim.sh, 32_sim.sh: corresponding shell script files
+* setup.txt: shell script for creating folders to store the generated data and results
+* submit.txt: shell sccrip for submit jobs to the cluster

 Required packages are: